What “Motel View” Knows About Marketing: Favatars 2010

 These notices are relatively common, although we ignore them to the detrminent of online marketing’s standards and reputation.
 They try quite hard to make it seem as though one needs to pay in order to keep one’s property.
 The text states in bold that the letter is not a bill (and I didn’t even need to get past the first couple of glances to know what was going on), as is shown in the image below.
 However, without my highlighting (and due to other features of the letter, which I’ll also cover), that one statement hardly stands out.
 Additionally, it arrived in the post.
 We’re far more accustomed to ignoring emails than to ignoring official-looking mailed documents.

 These notices certainly try their best to look like a bill, read like a bill and barely highlight the fact that they aren’t.
-From a company called Domain Renewal Group (whose SERP is already a #facepalm fail), the letter explains that “in the next few months”, a domain the recipient owns is set to expire.
+From a company called Domain Renewal Group (), the letter explains that “in the next few months”, a domain the recipient owns is set to expire.
 As it turns out, the domain referenced in my letter does not expire until late April, 2010, but the date on the letter that catches the eye is December 28th of this year.
 The goal of the letter is to have a person transfer registration to Domain Renewal Group from their current registrar.
 The fine print makes clear that the move is not mandatory, but the layout and tone of the letter is quite obviously deliberately structured to scream “invoice!”

 Click the image for a full-sized version